Share this post on:

 Extravertion

-As a result, they thrive in social situations and seek social stimulation, and rarely turn down invitations to weddings, parties, and other gatherings.
+As a result, they thrive in social situations, seek social stimulation, and rarely turn down invitations to weddings, parties, and other gatherings.

-Extraverts make new friends quickly, partly because they enjoy other people’s energy and engage with people around them, and tend to have an extensive social network and many acquaintances.
+Extraverts make new friends quickly, partly because they enjoy other people’s energy and engage with people around them.
+They tend to have an extensive social network and many acquaintances.

-They often aren’t afraid to introduce themselves to new people, nor do they avoid unfamiliar situations for fear of messing up or not knowing someone.
+Extraverts often are not afraid to introduce themselves to new people and do not avoid unfamiliar situations for fear of messing up or not knowing someone.

-Extraverts aren’t as likely to dwell on problems or ponder difficulties.
-So while they experience difficulties and troubles like anyone else, extraverts are often more able to let it roll off their backs.
+Extraverts aren’t likely to dwell on problems or ponder difficulties.
+So, while they experience difficulties and troubles like anyone else, extraverts are often more able to let it roll off their backs.

-They are often adaptable to any situation and innovative when problems arise.
-When working through issues, they often think best when discussing with others rather than sitting alone and thinking.
+Extraverts are often adaptable to any situation and innovative when problems arise.
+When working through issues, they usually think best when discussing with others rather than sitting alone and thinking.

 Extraverts may be organized, but they don’t necessarily need a plan of action before beginning a project, planning a vacation, or undertaking any task.

-While being assertive may make others uncomfortable, extraverts have no problem voicing their opinion.
-They often talk before they think.
-This can be beneficial at times but sometimes gets them into trouble.
+While assertiveness may make others uncomfortable, extraverts have no problem voicing their opinions.
+They often talk before they think, which can be beneficial at times but sometimes gets them into trouble.

 People who score high in extraversion do well in careers that allow them to build relationships with others, whether their clients or coworkers.
-They are well-suited for salespersons, doctors/nurses, lawyers, or teachers’ jobs.
+They are well-suited for salesperson, doctor/nurse, lawyer, or teacher jobs.

 Common Traits: